RakhithJK/OfficeDev-teams-toolkit-wiki/Connect-to-existing-APIs.md

 <p align="right"><a href="#Connect-to-existing-APIs">back to top</a></p>

-### Connecting to APIs that require AAD permissions
+### Connecting to APIs that require Microsoft Entra permissions

-Some services are authenticated by AAD.
+Some services are authenticated by Microsoft Entra.
 To access these services, there are two common ways to configure the API permissions:
 * Use Access Control Lists (ACLs)
-* Use AAD application permissions
+* Use Microsoft Entra application permissions

 Obtaining a token with the right resource scopes for your API depends on the implementation of the API.
 Here are the steps to access these APIs:

-#### When using AAD application permissions
+#### When using Microsoft Entra application permissions

 1. Open `templates/appPackage/aad.template.json` and add the following to `requiredResourceAccess` property:
    ```
     {
-        "resourceAppId": "The AAD App Id for the service providing the API you are connecting to",
+        "resourceAppId": "The Microsoft Entra App Id for the service providing the API you are connecting to",
         "resourceAccess": [
             {
                 "id": "Target API's application permission Id",